jim-meyer/PrimeChallenge/README.md

     RunUnitTests.bat <IP address of redis server>

+Or for Linux:

+    ./RunUnitTests.sh <IP address of redis server>

 ## Security Considerations
 The server does not support SSL.
 And no authentication is being done.
 So Client1 can see Client2's jobs and vice versa.